Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

-get all competitions
-get a competition by eid
-create a competition
-update a competition
-delete a competition
+get all competitions        done get a competition by eid    done create a competition        done update a competition delete a competition

-get all events of a competition ?? create an event update an event delete an event
+get all events of a competition -> non parce que get a competition by eid les donne déja get an event of a competition (with participants always ?) create an event             ongoing update an event delete an event

+create admin
+update admin
+delete admin

+diff route ? /results/:eid ? ou aussi dans competitions
+get results of an event
+create results of an event (update if already exist) delete results of an event

+diff route ? /liveResult/:eid ? ou aussi dans competitions
+get liveResult
+get liveResult as a admin

+diff route ? /inscriptions/:eid ? ou aussi dans competitions
+create inscription
+update inscription
+delete inscription

+diff route ? /confirmations/:eid ? ou aussi dans competitions
+update inscription as confirmed

+autre ?

 ## Routes